Coffee ReadsPricing Reports

 The questions that separate operators from order-takers

 Bring these to any discovery call.
-How a firm answers tells you more than any case study.
+How a firm answers tells you more than any case study on their site.

 • What will I physically have when this is done?
 A vague answer means a vague deliverable.